narasimhan-me/EngineO.ai/docs/ENGINEO_AI_INSTRUCTIONS.md

 - UEP may read the Implementation Plan and decide what to do next.
 - UEP may request clarifications or re-alignment, but not write patches.

+### Manual Testing docs (v3.3)

+- For every substantial feature, phase, or patch, there must be a dedicated manual testing document derived from `docs/MANUAL_TESTING_TEMPLATE.md`.
+- These per-feature docs should be stored under `docs/manual-testing/` with descriptive names tying them to Implementation Plan phases or features.
+- The Implementation Plan entries for those phases should include a `Manual Testing:` bullet pointing to the corresponding manual testing doc.
+- Claude is responsible for keeping both the Implementation Plan entry and the manual testing doc in sync with the implementation.

 ---

 ## 6. Runtime / Session Rules